 China reports drop in coronavirus cases, but scientists warn virus may spread easily

-BEIJING: China reported a dramatic drop in new cases in the province at the heart of the coronavirus outbreak, while scientists reported the new virus may spread even more easily than previously believed.
+BEIJING: China reported a dramatic drop in new coronavirus cases, but scientists reported the new virus may spread even more easily than previously believed.

-The central Hubei province had 349 new confirmed cases on Wednesday (Feb 19), down from 1,693 a day earlier and the lowest since Jan 25.
+Mainland China had 394 new confirmed cases of infections on Wednesday (Feb 19), the National Health Commission said on Thursday, down from 1,749 cases a day earlier and the lowest since Jan 23.

+That brings the total accumulated number of confirmed cases in mainland China so far to 74,576.

+The death toll from the outbreak in mainland China had reached 2,118 as of the end of Wednesday, up by 114 from the previous day.

 Explore our interactive: All the COVID-19 cases in Singapore and the clusters and links between them